-Keep the muzzle of the shotgun pointed in a safe direction, and your fingers out of the trigger guard and away from the trigger at all times.
+Keep the muzzle of the shotgun pointed in a safe direction, and your fingers out of the trigger guard and away from the triggers at all times.

-- 1. Visually examine the barrel to make sure there are no shot shells in the chambers or obstructions in the bores, and that all parts are free of dirt and excess oil. (refer to Checking for and Cleaning Bore Obstructions, page 11). - 2.
+- 1. Visually examine the barrel to make sure there are no shot shells in the chambers or obstructions in the bores, and all parts are free of dirt and excess oil. (refer to Checking for and Cleaning Bore Obstructions, page 11). - 2.
 Remove the forearm from the barrel assembly (refer to Removing Forearm from Barrel Assembly, page 8). - 3.
 If contact points are dry, put one or two drops of high quality gun oil on the dry contact points as needed.
 Fig 6 - 4.
-Check the top lever to assure that it is to the far right - 5.
-With one hand, grasp the receiver and buttstock assembly at the grip, then tuck the buttstock between your body and arm just above the waist while holding the barrel assembly with the other hand. - 6.
+With one hand, grasp the receiver and buttstock assembly at the grip, then tuck the buttstock between your body and arm just above the waist while holding the barrel assembly with the other hand. - 5.
 Hook the barrel recesses over the receiver trunnions with the barrels pointed down at an angle of approximately 45 degrees.
-Fig. 7 - 7.
-Rotate the barrels upward until the barrels lock into the receiver and the top lever moves to the center (straight) position. - 8.
-Assemble the forearm to the barrel assembly (refer to Assembling Forearm to Barrel Assembly, page 10).
+Fig. 7 - 6.
+With your thumb move the opening lever to the right then rotate the barrels upward until the barrels lock into the receiver.
+Release the opening lever to lock the barrel into the receiver. - 7.
+Assemble the forearm to the barrel assembly (refer to Assembling Forearm to Barrel Assembly, page 10). - 8.
+Move the manual safety slide rearward until it stops and stays in place in the "SAFE" Position (refer to Manual Safety Operation, Page 5)